sujmishra/data-science-berkley/Assignment-20.1/README.md

 > false positives are unacceptable.**

 > [!NOTE]
-> **Recall is also very low 0.152 again due to imblanced class problem.
-In the field of healthcare, correctly identifying psotive cases is way more important than actual accuracy.**
+> **Recall is also very low at 15.2% ,again due to imblanced class problem.
+In the field of healthcare, correctly identifying positive cases is way more important than actual accuracy.**

 > [!NOTE]
 > **F1 score is also very low at 0.238.
 This shows that the baseline model performs poorly in